HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 To opt in and install DX v9.5, refer to the following instructions:

-- **Provide the ConfigWizard administrator name and password values to the ConfigEngine.**
+- **1 Provide the ConfigWizard administrator name and password values to the ConfigEngine.**

 	Add the following two parameters to the <profile_root>/ConfigEngine/properties/wkplc.properties file.
 	```